codebybrett/rebol-source-scripting/201508-source-format-change/README.md

 ### Notes ###

-This grew out of an idea and changed a bit as ideas changed.
-It was written before I realised I could write a C source lexer which would have simplified the code considerably.
+This grew out of an idea from @hostilefork and changed a bit as ideas changed.
+It was written before I realised I could write a C source lexer (c-lexicals.reb) which would have simplified the code considerably.